Meet Our Team

 Michael Perko

-Dr. Perko also currently serves as the Interim Head Women's Lacrosse Coach at Southwest Guilford High School in High Point.
-He and his wife Sarah are the proud parents of Jack, an ARMY ROTC scholarship student at UNC-Chapel Hill, and daughter Elena, also at UNC-Chapel Hill in the School of Journalism and Media Studies.
+The Head Women’s Lacrosse Coach at Southwest Guilford High School, Dr. Perko and his wife Sarah are the proud parents of Jack, an Army ROTC scholarship student at UNC–Chapel Hill, and Elena, a UNC–Chapel Hill student in the School of Journalism and Media.

 Stephen Hebard